 - Sweep regularly.
 Bristle brooms, microfiber mops, or a vacuum with a flat surface attachment should be used.

-- Use hot water for mopping, not just luke warm so water evaporates quickly.
+- Use hot water for mopping, not just lukewarm, so the water evaporates quickly.
 Use steam mops only if the product says it’s steam mop safe.

 - Use a neutral floor cleaning to protect the wear layer.
 The mop should be damp for stubborn dirt removal that cannot be swept or vacuumed up.
 Too abrasive of a cleaning agent can burn off the wear layer.
 Always use cleaners safe for laminates.